THE LAB AUTOMATION EXPERTS

 Footprint

 While automation may decrease the personnel requirements for certain repetitive laboratory tasks, it may take up valuable research space in already crowded quarters.
 Over time, the footprint of automated liquid handling systems has decreased significantly.
 In fact, the footprint of most systems is dictated by the size and number of plates to run in a given workflow.
-Liquid handling system vendors offer a variety of solutions for labs requiring more standard high throughput solutions versus systems that require 24/7 operation with minimal human intervention.
+Liquid handling system vendors offer a variety of solutions for labs requiring more standard high throughput liquid handling solutions versus systems that require 24/7 operation with minimal human intervention.

 Supplies